 Compact play gym where you can leave your kids while you dine and shop at Anchorpoint

 Space Zone Play Gym, at Anchorpoint in Alexandra, is the smallest of all the new kids on the block.
-Yet, it manages to compact all the fun into its tiny space with a space-themed ball pit, two-storey obstacle course that starts with punching bags and ends off with a slide.
+Yet, it manages to compact all the fun into its tiny space with a space-themed ball pit, a two-storey obstacle course that starts with punching bags and ends off with a slide.

 Little Day Out Likes: This indoor playground openly states that you can “park your kids here while you dine and shop” as the space is small enough for the only minder situated at the corner to man the counter and keep an eye out on the kids.